Banks allow you to dig deeper into your account even if it is already empty, but would that be okay for your finances?

 It begins when a bank’s customer tries to make payments exceeding the account’s current finance.
 Say, for example, you write a check worth $2,000 for something, maybe a rent payment or to settle other liabilities, but you only have $1,800 inside your account.

-You can correct that with a facility, wherein banks or lending institutions give you what you lack — in this case, $200 — instead of denying payment or issuing an insufficient funds statement.
+You can correct that with a facility, wherein banks or financial institutions give you what you lack — in this case, $200 — instead of denying payment or issuing an insufficient funds statement.

 This helps especially as having insufficient funds can sometimes take a toll on your payment record.